 03 9035 6756

-Joseph serves as Research Director of the UNICEF Language and Peacebuilding initiative in Malaysia, Myanmar and Thailand, and as Senior Research Advisor for the European Commission project Languages in urban communities: Integration and Diversity for Europe (LUCIDE).
+From 2011-2017, Joseph served as Research Director of the UNICEF Language and Peacebuilding initiative in Malaysia, Myanmar and Thailand, and as Senior Research Advisor for the European Commission project Languages in urban communities: Integration and Diversity for Europe (LUCIDE).

-He supports international research projects in several countries on language planning and multiculturalism and intercultural education and also advises on language, culture and literacy education, the integration of indigenous and immigrant children into mainstream schools, and reconciliation and peace through education.
+In his work he supports international research projects in several countries on language planning, multiculturalism and intercultural education and also advises on language, culture and literacy education, the integration of indigenous and immigrant children into mainstream schools, and reconciliation and peace through education.

-Joseph combines research and intervention to help people affected by conflict to produce language policies that promote social cohesion and peace-building.
+Joseph combines research studies with practical intervention to help people affected by conflict to promote social cohesion and peace-building.
 He has published extensively, with over 32 books and 130 articles and chapters.
 His research interests also include Asian studies and Italian language and cultural history.

 Associate Professor Larissa McLean Davies